LionWeb-io/lionweb-java/README.md

 Some of LionCore's built-in elements have no direct representation in Ecore.
 This sub-project is an Eclipse project that defines an _EPackage_ `builtins` to host the equivalent elements in Ecore.
 The language's _nsURI_ is `http://lionweb.io/lionweb-java/emf/core/builtins/2023.1`.

+# Client
+Functionalities to connect to the [LionWeb Server](https://github.com/LionWeb-io/lionweb-server).
+It also includes an in-memory server, paired with a Client exposing the same interface as the interface for connecting to the LionWeb Server.

+# Client-testing
+Facilities to write functional tests against the LionWeb Server.

 ## Changelog